majorleaguetagpro/Rules/README.md

 2. No trades and limited roster transactions are allowed after the transaction deadline.
    * Teams may only add/call up a player after week 4 if the player being dropped consents to their season ending upon being dropped.
    * In the event that a team is missing a player or has a Gross Inactivity issue after week 4, they must contact a commissioner for a waiver to process a loan or add transaction.
 3. Roster transactions, aside from loans, will be locked at 12PM Eastern on game day each week.
-Transactions will begin to be processed again at 12PM Eastern on Monday for Majors and Tuesday for Minors.
+Transactions will begin to be processed again at 11:59p ET.

 ### Section 4 - Trades
 1. Trades will go into effect once approved by the commissioners and posted to the #mltp-announcements channel in the Competitive TagPro Discord server.
 The GM must message the CRC once a trade form has been submitted.
 All submitted trades will either be approved or denied within 24 hours after submission.